 If you are new to Google Ads, rest assured that you’ve chosen the right PPC ad platform for your business.

-It takes much work to get results that can be studied and analyzed to tweak the process for better outcomes.
+It takes much work to get best results that can be studied and analyzed to tweak the process for better outcomes.

-A conversion is any action taken by a user at your behest.
+A conversion value is any action taken by a user at your behest.
 For example, they request a demo, sign up for a trial, buy something or submit their emails because that’s what you drive them to do.

 This article will discuss the right way to estimate conversions in Google Ads.